Key Safety Systems to buy Takata's assets for $1.57 billion

-Key Safety Systems (KSS) said on Sunday that it had reached a deal with Takata (7312.T) to purchase nearly all of its assets for about 175 billion yen ($1.57 billion), after the air-bag maker filed for bankruptcy in the United States and Japan.
+(Reuters) - Key Safety Systems (KSS) said on Sunday that it had reached a deal with Takata 7312.T to purchase nearly all of its assets for about 175 billion yen ($1.57 billion), after the air-bag maker filed for bankruptcy in the United States and Japan.

 KSS said it would retain almost all of Takata's employees and did not intend to close any of the company's manufacturing facilities.